Elisabeth Noelle-Neumann: Biography

-Important work
+Notable work

 Elisabeth Noelle-Neumann coined the term spiral of silence.
-This theory explains how people's opinions change or go unspoken in order to fit in with popular ideologies and avoid being singled out for holding opposing Ideologies.
-Due to the lack of human agency and rationality, which the theory does not account for, this theory has received mixed reviews.
-The top of the spiral is those who express their opinions and thoughts, which is explained by the spiral of silence.
-In other words, exercise your right to free speech.
-Those who are unwilling to speak out for fear of being isolated or ostracised are at the bottom of the spiral.
+This theory, laid out in her 1984 book The Spiral of Silence, seeks to explain how people's opinions change or go unspoken to fit in with popular ideologies and avoid being singled out for holding opposing ideologies.
+The top of the spiral is those who express their opinions and thoughts, while those who are unwilling to speak out for fear of being isolated or ostracised are at the bottom of the spiral.

+Due to the lack of accounting for human agency and rationality, the theory is controversial.
+Christopher Simpson, professor of communications at American University, writing in an article for the Journal of Communication, found the theory to be "riddled with totalitarian ideology."

-Allegations of anti-Semitism
+Allegations of antisemitism

-In 1991, Leo Bogart criticized Noelle-Neumann, accusing her of anti-Semitic passages in her dissertation and articles she wrote for Nazi newspapers.
+In 1991, Leo Bogart criticized Noelle-Neumann, accusing her of antisemitic passages in her dissertation and articles she wrote for Nazi newspapers.
 As a young woman, she had "superb credentials as an activist and leader" of Nazi youth and students' organizations, he wrote.
 In fact, when she published her 1940 dissertation in Germany, entitled "Opinion and mass research in the USA", having spent a year at the University of Missouri researching George Gallup's methodology, Joseph Goebbels called the 24-year-old woman as an adjutant and intended her to build up, for the ministry of propaganda, Germany's first public opinion research organization.
 She declined, having fallen ill, which angered Goebbels; she later became a newspaper journalist with Nazi publications where she wrote some articles on Jewish influence over U.S. news and elite opinion.